 Our leakage adjustment assumption is presented in Table 3.4 below.
-As we do not currently have any NAV sites operating in our region and therefore no actual NAV site operational data to use, the leakage adjustment is based on the average of leakage rates reported in the current Water Resource Management Plans of selected NAVs.
+As we only have one NAV site operating in our region and therefore limited actual NAV site operational data to use, the leakage adjustment is based on the average of leakage rates reported in the current Water Resource Management Plans of selected NAVs.

-Table 3.4: Leakage assumption for 2023/24
+Table 3.4: Leakage assumption for 2025/26

-Leakage assumption On-site leakage rate 4.9%
+Leakage assumption % On-site leakage rate 4.9%